-Bril et al. [7] further improved the response time analysis under this model.
+Bril et al. [7, 8] further improved the response time analysis under this model.
 The authors identified a critical situation that may occur in the presence of non-preemptive regions, deriving the analysis to take such a phenomenon into account.
-In particular, in certain situations, the execution of the last non-preemptive chunk of a task $\tau_i$ can delay the execution of one or some higher priority tasks, which can later interfere with the subsequent invocations of $\tau_i$ .
-Identifying such a situation, later referred to as selfpushing phenomenon, requires a more complex test, since the analysis cannot be limited to the first job of each task, but it must be performed on multiple task instances within a certain period.
+In particular, in certain situations, the execution of the last non-preemptive chunk of a task τ_i can delay the execution of one or some higher priority tasks, which can later interfere with the subsequent invocations of τ_i .
+Identifying such a situation, later referred to as self-pushing phenomenon, requires a more complex test, since the analysis cannot be limited to the first job of each task, but it must be performed on multiple task instances within a certain period.
 Furthermore, their work dose not address the problem of how to compute the maximum length of each chunk.

-When taking preemption costs into account, the schedulability analysis becomes rather complex, because cacherelated preemption delays (CRPDs) significantly increase worst-case execution times [17], [26], which in turn affect the total number of preemptions [22].
+When taking preemption costs into account, the schedulability analysis becomes rather complex, because cache-related preemption delays (CRPDs) significantly increase worst-case execution times [18, 28], which in turn affect the total number of preemptions [24].
 Under the FPP model, however, the negative influence of CRPDs can be alleviated by appropriately selecting the potential preemption points, and the total number of preemptions a task can suffer is bounded by the number of preemption points.
+A methodology for achieving low-cost and rapid context switches has been proposed by Zhou and Petrov [31], who exploit the information produced by the compiler to minimize the amount of affected thread states.